5 Reasons for High Fasting Blood Glucose Other Than Low Carb or Keto

 This means that one reading of 100 mg or dl may be as high as 115 and as low as 85 which is a big variation.
 The software engineer, Dave Feldman, said that he had a huge variation in the results.

 Although he expected high blood sugar due to his long-term keto eating low in carbs.
 Therefore, now whenever he gets a result he was not expecting, he does 3 readings within few minutes and averages the obtained result.

 According to other researchers, false readings might occur because of other reasons.
 Reasons like pricking a finger for blood with a hand which has minute traces of food or sugar (for example just touching fruit).
 In addition, dehydration can increase results.

 Therefore, it is crucial to wash the hands before testing.
-However, you should bear in mind that certain soaps have additives such as honey which can distort readings.
+However, people should bear in mind that certain soaps have additives such as honey which can distort readings.

 Stress is an inevitable part of our lives, but some people have a harder time releasing or reducing the stress.
 That might play out in constant tension, restlessness, insomnia, poor sleep and anxiety.

 The cortisol is actually a stress hormone.
 This hormone mediates the “fight or flight” physiologic response, and it directly impacts the sugar levels.
 According to Dr. Jason Fung, prolonged cortisol stimulation can raise the blood sugar levels.

 He says that when the cortisol is released from the adrenal glands it signals the body to release sugar in order to prepare for the perceived threat that is spurring gluconeogenesis in the liver.

 When the stress is unreleased, the energy is not used, and that can cause prolonged higher sugar levels and higher insulin levels in order to bring it down.

 It is the said that the blood sugar on average is from 20 to 30 points higher in the morning when people didn’t get enough rest.
 In order to reduce the stress, people can do yoga in the morning and focus on other activities which will reduce their stress.